nhn/tui.editor/apps/editor/docs/custom-html-renderer.md

 ### getChildrenText()

-In a normal situation, a node doesn't need to care about it's children as their content will be handled by thier own convertor functions.
+In a normal situation, a node doesn't need to care about it's children as their content will be handled by their own convertor functions.
 However, sometimes a node needs to get the children content to set the value of it's attribute.
 For this use case, a `context` object provides the `getChildrenText()` function.

 For example, if a heading element wants to set it's `id` based on its children content, we can use the `getChildrenText()` function like the code below.